okikorg/adist/README.md

 2. Indexes each block individually with its metadata
 3. Allows for more precise searching and better context understanding
 4. Improves AI interactions by providing more relevant code snippets

+You can see how files are parsed into blocks using the `inspect-file` command.

 The previous full-document indexing method is still available as `legacy-reindex` and `legacy-get` commands.